gamefootage/ben-kellys-personal-portfolio/README.md

 ## **Technologies Used**
 - [**Bootstrap 4.0**](https://getbootstrap.com/docs/4.0/getting-started/introduction/)
-  - Bootstrap CSS allows for ease in responsive sizing and compononents such as nav bars and collapsible elements.
+  - Bootstrap CSS allows for ease in responsive sizing and compononents such as nav bars and collapsable elements.
   - Using Bootstrap JS allowed me to make the skill section buttons show and hide information and make the nav bar expandable on small devices.
 - [**Font Awesome**](https://fontawesome.com/)
-    - Using Font Awesomes provided link tag I could use their icons on the buttons in the skill section and for my footer links.
+    - Using Font Awesome's provided link tag I could use their icons on the buttons in the skill section and for my footer links.
     >     <link rel="stylesheet" href="https://use.fontawesome.coreleases/v5.13.0/css/all.css">
 - [**Stack Overflow**](https://stackoverflow.com/)
     - Many of the questions I had during the creation of this site had already been asked and answered on stack overflow, I found it a great tool to solve many problems I had.